-Per Guidance Memorandum 21-02, my student(s) or someone in our household has/have a condition that would be compromised by attending school in-person.
-I/We have provided or will provide documentation from a medical professional supporting the need for my student(s) to participate in Extended Instructional Services under the path forward program.
-(Applications will not be reviewed until all required documentation has been provided.)
-I/We understand and agree that my student(s) will comply with daily attendance requirement as explained by the Director of Student Services.
-These requirements include daily virtual participation in each class/subject area.
-I/We have completed and submitted the Access to Technology Survey and agree that my student(s) will utilize the school administered device for their school work and virtual attendance e, except as mentioned below, entry in or exit from participation in Extended e path forward program will only be considered at the beginning or end of program may be term ninated if/vise expire hat participation in Extended Instructional Services under the path forward when the provisions of the "Declaration of Emergency Directive 044" are .
-I/We further recognize that my student(s) may be required to return to full Signature of Applicant Date Principal Approval
+Per Guidance Memorandum 21-02, my student(s) or someone in our household has/have condition that would be compromised by attending school in-person. old has/have a I/We have provided or will provide documentation from a medical professional support the need for my student(s) to participate in Extended Instructional Services under the path forward program.
+(Applications will not be reviewed until all required documentation has been provided.) ing I/We understand and agree that my student(s) will comply with daily attendance requirer as explained by the Director of Student Services.
+These requirements include daily virtual participatic each class/subject area.
+I/We have completed and submitted the Access to Technology Survey and agree that my student(s) will utilize the school administered device for their school work and virtual attendance. ī e, except as mentioned below, entry in or exit from participation in Extende e path forward program will only be considered at the beginning or end of program may be terminated if/vnerwise expire hat participation in Extended Instructional Services under the path forward when the provisions of the "Declaration of Emergency Directive 044" are .
+I/We further recognize that my student(s) may be required to return to full Signature of Applicant Date Principal Approv val